 What should you expect?

-As an ambassador for the industry, I would dearly love to tell you that all scalp micropigmentation procedures are flawless, and by default, undetectable.
-Unfortunately, I cannot do that with a clear conscience.
+As an ambassador for the industry, I would love to tell you that all scalp micropigmentation procedures are flawless, and by default, undetectable.
+Unfortunately, this is not the reality of what we’re seeing out there.

 Overall standards in the industry are improving all the time, and the proportion of horror stories is definitely on the decrease.
 However, with the exception of the requirement to acquire a basic tattoo or micropigmentation licence, this industry remains unregulated.